David-OConnor/pyflow/README.md

 This is a new project undergoing active development: expect breaking changes in the near future.

-Python 3.3 or newer currently required; this may change later.

 ## Installation
 There are 2 main ways to install: